david-cortes/installing-optimized-libraries/README.md

 On redhat-based systems, the handling of this type of software is rather different than on Debian.
 Installing `libopenblas` on redhat systems will typically install something that bundles all of its variants together (e.g. pthread, openmp, i32, i64, etc.), but which has the pthreads/i32 version as its default just like debian does.

+A perhaps better way of installing libraries in RedHat systems is through `conda`, but these installs are tied to conda environments.

 Configuring OpenBLAS-OpenMP or MKL on redhat systems is beyond the scope of this guide, but some google searches about it might help.

 **IMPORTANT:** redhat systems typically have very outdated software.
 If installing OpenBLAS from a redhat repository, chances are that the version it ships will be so old that it will not have support for the CPU in which its executed (assuming a reasonably new machine).
 One might want to install these software from other sources, but note that redhat's R distribution will not play along with a cmake-installed OpenBLAS.
 Consider switching to Debian for less hassle.